Table of Contents

 Ohm’s Law is comprised of three very simple equations, each containing the three units of measure detailed above:

 - V = I * R (voltage equals current times resistance)

 - I = V / R (Current = Voltage over resistance)

 - R = V / I (Resistance equals Voltage over current)

 From the above list of three equations it can be seen that given two of the three units of measure, it is possible to calculate the third.

 There is a very simple way to remember the three equations, for which I need to describe a simple diagram.

 Imagine a blank sheet of paper in front of you, upon which you have drawn a triangle, with the flat base at the bottom and the pointed apex of the triangle at the top.

-Now imagine you have drawn a horizontal line across the inside of the triangle half-way down it’s height, which divides the triangle into a smaller triangle at the top and a rhombus at the bottom.
+Now imagine you have drawn a horizontal line across the inside of the triangle half-way down it’s height, which divides the triangle into a smaller triangle at the top and a trapezoid at the bottom.

 Now write in the letters which represent the three units of measure: